These crabs cakes are made with no bread crumbs, lots of real jumbo lump crab meat and some classic spices like Old Bay to zest things up.

 If you didn’t know.
 Now you know.

 What’s the best type of crab to use for a crab cake?

-Can you use canned crab meat?
+Can I use canned crab meat?

-Of course fresh crab meat is best
+Of course fresh crab meat is just better.

 So that’s really it in a nutshell.
 I hope that clears up any confusion you may have had about real Maryland vs. fake crab cakes. 🙂